Courage-1984/Dataset-Forge/docs/README_full.md

 - Advanced options (e.g., number of SIFT matches, FLANN parameters) are planned for future releases.
 - The implementation is fully testable and covered by non-interactive tests using feature-rich dummy images.

+## DPID Modular Integration (July 2025)

+Dataset Forge supports multiple DPID (degradation) methods for downscaling images, including:

+- BasicSR DPID
+- OpenMMLab DPID
+- Phhofm DPID (pepedpid)
+- **Umzi DPID (pepedpid)**

+All DPID implementations are modular, live in `dataset_forge/dpid/`, and are exposed via public APIs for both single-folder and HQ/LQ paired workflows.
+Umzi's DPID is implemented in `umzi_dpid.py` and can be selected in all DPID menus.
+The API matches the other DPID modules and uses the same error handling, memory management, and I/O conventions.

+**Testing:**
+All DPID implementations (including Umzi's) are covered by robust, non-interactive tests using pytest and monkeypatching.
+Tests validate that output files are created for both single-folder and HQ/LQ workflows, and that the API is reliable and isolated from external dependencies.

 ---